gusampaio/ansible-apache-tomcat/README.md

 # Sample Apache Tomcat Application

-This sample application is running with a `tomcat:9-alpine` docker image and serving on the endpoint `http://locahost:8080/sample`.
+This sample application is running with a `tomcat:9-alpine` docker image and serving on the endpoint `http://locahost:8080/sample` by running the `$ make run` command.

 ## How it works